Gigaspaces/xap-docs/site/content/xap/12.2/admin/network-over-firewall.markdown

 -Dcom.gs.multicast.discoveryPort=
 ```

 - **Mandatory** -- Reggie Lookup Service: in this context, modify `com.sun.jini.reggie.initialUnicastDiscoveryPort`, the port used during unicast discovery.
-Default value is `0` - any available port.
+Default value is `0` (undefined).

+{{% note %}}
+If you leave the unicast discovery port property `com.sun.jini.reggie.initialUnicastDiscoveryPort` unconfigured (with its default value of 0), then it will use the port value in the `com.gs.multicast.discoveryPort` property.
+{{%/note%}}

 ```bash